This blog may contain affiliate links. Read our disclosure policy for more info.

 Ice skating is one of the classic Canadian winter experiences.
 Of course, you can simply go to Lake Louise (mentioned above), however, there are a lot of places much closer to Banff too.

 One of the closest is the Downtown Rink at Banff Community High School.
 The outdoor rink is completely free to visit, located right in Banff, and with Banff’s views, you’ll feel like you’re wild ice skating.
 At the Fenlands Banff Recreation Centre, you can also go ice skating indoors if you want to avoid the cold.
-Entry to the rink is $6.
+Entry to the rink is $7 CAD.

 14. Go on a scenic flight